vchan2/vchan2.github.io/2020Calculus.md

 Homework expectations: 40-60 minutes/day on average

+Homework for Thursday, May 12:
+ * Finish the Unit 8 Progress Check: MCQ Part A and B (2 units total).
+You should be aiming to finish each in twice as many minutes as there are questions.

+Homework for Wednesday, May 11:
+ * Finish the Unit 6 Progress Check: MCQ Part B, and Unit 7 Progress Check: MCQ Part A and B (3 units total).
+You should be aiming to finish each in twice as many minutes as there are questions.

+Homework for Monday, May 10:
+ * Finish the Unit 3 Progress Check: MCQ Part A, Unit 4 Progress Check: MCQ Part A, Unit 5 Progress Check: MCQ Part A, B, and C, and Unit 6 Progress Check: MCQ Part A (6 units total).
+You should be aiming to finish each in twice as many minutes as there are questions.

 Homework for Thursday, May 6:
  * Finish the Unit 2 Progress Check: MCQ Part A and B. You should be aiming to finish each in twice as many minutes as there are questions.